 The government have already started to take money out of suspected “leave” voter’s bank accounts.
 Carlos Ladron from Estepona County Council`s Bank Account Raiding Department says “we are taking €500 directly out of the bank accounts of the Brexiteers, this is to cover their relocation costs.
 We’re not ripping anyone off.
 The money will buy suitcases, airport transfers, and Ryanair flights to some obscure airport in the UK”.

 Anne Fernandez runs a Facebook group where expats can express their outrage over important matters including the tax exemption of parma violet sweets.
 She says “To be honest I’m outraged.
 My members are outraged.
 We’re outraged because this has taken so long.
 Why would anybody living in Spain vote for the UK to leave the EU?
 It’s beyond comprehension.
 The sooner they are gone, the better.
 However, we are an impartial and unbiased group.
 It’s very important you print that”.

-Deportations are due to begin on the 1st of October.
+Deportations are due to begin on the 31st January.
 DJ Barry Jones from the Ebola Bar in Fuengirola thinks that this is a good date for the process to begin.
 “For sure boyo, the season is over and no one is making money so we might as well get rid of them.
 I’m just lucky that this doesn’t affect me, because I’m Welsh.
 I have some British friends though, I hope they don’t all get sent back.
 Hands in the air.
 Party Party”.